alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_rails.md

 Your app should now be available at `https://APPNAME.cloudapps.digital.` For a production app, you should read the [production checklist](/deploying_apps.html#production-checklist).

+### Specify a Ruby version

+You must tell Cloud Foundry which version of Ruby your app uses in the Ruby buildpack.

+Refer to the documentation on [buildpack language version updates](deploying_apps.html#buildpack-language-version-updates) for more information.

+Refer to the Cloud Foundry documentation for more information on how to [specify a Ruby version](https://docs.cloudfoundry.org/buildpacks/ruby/index.html#runtime) [external link].

 ### Web servers

 By default, the Cloud Foundry Ruby buildpack [runs `bin/rails server`](https://github.com/cloudfoundry/ruby-buildpack/blob/1f0ac3ce10866390d161c3f27e71d64890859454/lib/language_pack/rails4.rb#L27)